This 1999 Apple video shows Jony Ive in the process of becoming Jony Ive

 “To try and design an object that elicits the reaction of ‘I really want that’ is enormous fun,” declares Ive in his first appearance.
 Later, he adds that “these have to be objects that are totally seductive.”
 And finally, as if he’s convincing himself as he talks: “A computer absolutely can be sexy.
 It … yeah, it can.”

 In the 1999 video, Ive was merely one of several Apple executives—along with outsiders from companies such as Eidos and Epson—who sang the G3’s praises.
 (I’m particularly fond of the moment when Phil Schiller brandishes an anvil-like camcorder that wouldn’t fit in a briefcase let alone a pocket.)
 But Ive’s appearance turned out to be a sign of things to come.
-Alone among Apple’s highest-profile employees, he was not a regular on the keynote stage. (“I’m shy,” he explained in a 2015 New Yorker profile by Ian Parker which remains essential reading for Apple watchers.)
+Alone among Apple’s highest-profile employees, he was not a regular on the keynote stage. (“I’m shy,” he explained in a 2015 New Yorker profile by Ian Parker, which remains essential reading for Apple watchers.)
 So he became a dominating presence in videos shown during the keynotes, rhapsodizing over his own team’s work in a signature style that became so familiar that even his pronunciation

 of “al-u-min-ium” is a long-running meme.